Bealby/Milestone-Project-2/README.md

 ---

-The aim of this website is to provide an insight into the life of my Papa, Jack Fairfield, during his time in the second world war.
+The aim of this Website is to provide an insight into the life of my Papa, Jack Fairfield, during his time in the second world war.
 During the war Jack Fairfield wrote an extensive journal while serving under the Royal Army Ordnance Corp.